Ryanrob327/CSA/_posts/2023-08-23-Tools-reflection.md

 ## Java

 Creating the Java jupyter notebook was also simple because I already know java pretty well from robotics.
-The only thing I have trouble with is installing the Java kernel for jupyter notebook, I have tried installing IJava and Beakerx.
+The only thing I have trouble with is installing the Java kernel for jupyter notebook, I didn't see the directions to install it and failed for a while trying to install the beakerx java kernel off of the internet